A major source of Internet Backdraft

 The thing that is difficult to believe these days

 was that during this period, PCs simply were not good enough

-: accelerated graphic was the exception rather than the norm with the PCs, and developers were not able to ensure that their game run smoothly on PCs.
+: accelerated graphics was the exception rather than the norm with the PCs, and developers were not able to ensure that their game run smoothly on PCs.
 During the first half of this decade, you can't even expect that a PC will have a sound card that works with your game.
+PCs were still considered business machines, and usually didn't come with sound cards at all, barring the emerging "multimedia" market.
 During the second half of this decade, the jump to 3D

 happened, bringing to households something that was previously only in arcades and massive rendering facilities.
 PC hardware manufacturers initially dismissed the idea of PC as serious competitors to 3D gaming consoles, but games like Quake III